gokulakrishnagk333/WHdemo/README.md

 6. You must have dedicated service account for deployment
   - Created dedicated service account(gitlab-runner)for deployment (you can check in https://gitlab.com/gokulakrishnag/gokul/-/blob/main/pre-requisites-serviceaccount-role-rolebinding.yml)
 7. You must have NodePort Type of service for application
-  - Created NodePort Type of service for application (I have included NodePort in the code but I have used to LoadBalancer in my Demo)
+  - Created NodePort Type service for application and included in Code.
+(I have included NodePort in the code but I have used LoadBalancer in my Demo)
 8. You must have Minimum 2 pods always up and running
   - Allocated minimum 2 pods always up and running
 9. You must have only 1 pod unavailable during Rolling Update of Deployment